 - interstitial lung disease (scarring of lung tissue)

-- poor physical conditioning
+- difficulty managing your physical conditioning

 - heart disease

-If you have asthma, talk with your doctor about how to respond to symptoms and what you can do to prevent breathing problems.
+If you have asthma, talk with your doctor about how to respond to symptoms and what you can do to prevent breathing concerns.

 Treating dyspnea usually means treating its underlying cause.